Spin waves involved in three-magnon splitting in synthetic antiferromagnets

 The 3MS processes occur when several conditions are met.
 The stimulus frequency $\omega_\textrm{pump}$ must be above the gap of the optical branch, i.e. above the frequency $\omega_\textrm{op0}$ of the uniform optical SW.
-Besides, the applied power must exceed a threshold which depends on the pump frequency.
-The dependence of the threshold with the pump frequency follows the classical shape of Arnold tongues seen in parametric pumping \cite{pikovsky_universal_2001} or injection locking \cite{martin_parametric_2011}, where each doublet can be assigned to its own Arnold tongue [Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(b)].
+Besides, the applied power must exceed a threshold which depends on $\omega_\textrm{pump}$.
+The dependence of the threshold with this frequency follows the classical shape of Arnold tongues seen in parametric pumping \cite{pikovsky_universal_2001} or injection locking \cite{martin_parametric_2011}, where each doublet can be assigned to its own Arnold tongue [Fig.~\ref{Fig_1_Setup_Spectrum_qualitative_3MS}(b)].
 When scanning $\omega_\textrm{pump}$ the system enters and exits the successive (potentially overlapping) tongues: each doublet exists only in a restricted interval of pump frequencies.
-Increasing the pump frequency thus leads to apparent jumps (discontinuities) of the frequency of the created acoustic magnons [inset in Fig.~\ref{Doublets_and_arnold_Tongues}(a)].
+Increasing $\omega_\textrm{pump}$ thus leads to apparent jumps (discontinuities) of the frequency of the created acoustic magnons [inset in Fig.~\ref{Doublets_and_arnold_Tongues}(a)].

 Because of the antenna geometry, the directly excited optical SWs are constrained to have a wavevector pointing in the $k_x$ direction.
 Since the dispersion relation of the optical mode $\omega_\textrm{op}(k_x)$ is continuous, the directly excited optical SWs can adapt to the pump frequency in a continuous manner.
 The jumps of the frequency of the created acoustic magnons are thus not likely to arise from the subsystem of the directly excited optical SWs.
-Conversely, the transverse part of the 3MS-generated acoustic SWs is constrained by the lateral confinement within the stripe and is therefore susceptible to quantization.
-To test if this is the cause for the jumps of the frequencies of the acoustic doublets [Fig.~\ref{Doublets_and_arnold_Tongues}(a)], we tuned the quantization condition by varying the stripe width.
+Conversely, the transverse part of the 3MS-generated acoustic SWs is constrained by stripe width and is therefore susceptible to quantization.
+To test if this is the cause for the jumps of the frequencies of the doublets [Fig.~\ref{Doublets_and_arnold_Tongues}(a)], we tuned the quantization condition by varying the stripe width.
 Fig.~\ref{20microns_versus_3microns_spectra}(a) compares the cases of $w_\textrm{stripe} = 3$ and 20 $\mu$m.
-While for the narrow stripe, at most two doublets could be observed at the same time, up to 7 doublets can be observed for the largest stripe, with a much smaller frequency spacing.
+While for the narrow stripe, at most two doublets could be observed at a time, up to 7 doublets can be observed for the largest stripe, with a much smaller frequency spacing.
 This argues also for a confinement-induced quantization of the split acoustic modes.